-Generally, these requirements are completed in your first and second years.
-Some majors are flexible when selecting which general education courses can be used to fulfill degree requirements; other majors recommend specific general education courses which meet program specific requirements.
-Your advisor will assist you in selecting courses that apply toward your major or majors you are considering.
+In general, these requirements are completed in the first and second years.
+Some majors are more flexible with regard to which general education courses can be used to fulfill degree requirements; other majors recommend specific general education course selections which meet program specific requirements.
+Your advisor will assist you in selecting courses that apply toward as many of the majors you are considering as possible.